-After examining your knee, the physical therapist will work with you to make a treatment plan that fits your exact problem and your needs.
-The goals can include reducing your pain and swelling, and increasing your flexibility, strength, balance, and endurance.
+Your physical therapist will work with you to make a treatment plan that fits your exact problem and your needs.
+The goals can include reducing your pain and swelling and increasing your flexibility, strength, balance, and endurance.

 Your therapist may use:

-- Electrical stimulation.
-This uses a mild electrical current to treat pain.
+This treatment uses a mild electrical current to treat pain.

-Your therapist may consider whether some type of knee brace may help you.
+Your therapist may consider whether some type of knee brace might help you.